vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/11_Mantra_Purusha_The_Body_of_Sound.md

 Power of support, primary focus Îaṁ
 20   **Right Knee**
 Right Januni marma
-Power of support, adaptation Tâaṁ
+Power of support, adaptation Tḥaṁ
 ṁ0   **Right Ankle**
 Right Gulpha marma
 Power of movement, primary focus Áaṁ
 30   **Right Root of Toes**
 Dakshina Padanguli Mula
-Power of movement, adaptation Dâaṁ
+Power of movement, adaptation Dḥaṁ
 ç0   **Right Tips of Toes**
 Dakshina Padanguli Agra
 Power of movement, articulation